 Regardless of which model you choose for your rental, the property can benefit from the following landscaping ideas.
 The tips below will help you minimize the effort, and therefore the cost of maintaining your rental’s landscaping.

 1. Minimize lawn size

-Less grass means less mowing work.
+A small Rental property Landscape Less grass means less mowing work.
 A smaller lawn also means you use less water for irrigation.
 Cutting down on labor and the cost of landscaping maintenance can make the property more attractive to potential renters.

 2. Use native plants